arielccjr/Journal2025/README.txt

             : Slippery Slope: Assuming a small first step will lead to a chain of extreme events.
             : Ad Hominem: Attacking the person instead of the argument itself.
             : Appeal to Authority (Ad Verecundiam): Relying on an authority figure outside their area of expertise.
-        : Invalid syllogisms: A logical error occurs (e.g., fallacies, undistributed middle), ei.
+        : Invalid syllogisms: A logical error occurs, ei.
 "All dogs are animals.
 All cats are animals.
 Therefore, all dogs are cats."
-    ~SYLLOGISM/DEMONSTRATION(Apodeixis): Deduction (Syllogismos): From these first principles, we derive further necessary truths using logical reasoning.
+    ~SYLLOGISM/DEMONSTRATION(Apodeixis): Deduction (Syllogismos): A syllogism is a logical argument where a conclusion follows necessarily from two premises.
-        : Defining the Syllogism: A syllogism is a logical argument where a conclusion follows necessarily from two premises.
-It has three parts:
+        : It has three parts:
             : Major term: Found in the major premise and conclusion.
 "All mammals (Middle Term) are warm-blooded.
 (Major Premise)"
             : Minor term: Found in the minor premise and conclusion.
 "Whales are mammals.
 (Minor Premise)".
             : Middle term: Links the two premises but does not appear in the conclusion.
 "Therefore, whales are warm-blooded.
 (Conclusion)".
 Therefore, Socrates is mortal.
 (Demonstrated conclusion)